CARPAL BONES ANATOMY

 2. Lunate (Semilunar)

-• Located in the center of the proximal row, between scaphoid and triquetral bones
+The lunate is deeply concave with a crescentic outline.
+It sits in the center of the proximal row, between the scaphoid and triquetral bones.

 3. Triquetral (Cuneiform)

-• Located on the ulnar side of the proximal row
+The triquetral has a pyramidal shape and sits on the ulnar side of the proximal row.

-• Oval facet for articulation with the pisiform bone
+The triquetral has an oval facet for articulation with the pisiform bone.

 4. Pisiform

-• Single oval facet on the dorsal surface for articulation with the triquetral bone
+The pisiform has a single oval facet on its dorsal surface for articulation with the triquetral bone.

 DISTAL ROW OF CARPAL BONES